Iglesias’ hit, throw help Orioles to 4-3 win over Blue Jays

 CHANGING OF THE GUARD

-Cole Sulser, who lost twice over the weekend to Toronto on come-from behind, walk-off hits, will be given a break from his role as Baltimore’s closer, Orioles manager Brandon Hyde said.
+Cole Sulser, who lost twice over the weekend to Toronto on come-from behind, walk-off hits, will be given a break from his role as Baltimore’s closer.

 “We talked today about giving him a couple of breather outings, with a little bit lower intensity, try to get his confidence back,” Hyde said.
 “I still believe in the stuff, the maturity and his makeup.
 It’s good to give him a little bit of a reset.”